tejuingalagi/weather-info-pincode/README.md

 This project provides a single REST API to fetch weather information for a **specific pincode and particular date**.

-The system integrates with the OpenWeather API and stores results in a PostgreSQL database.
+The application integrates with the OpenWeather APIs and stores results in a PostgreSQL database.
-To avoid repeated external API calls, the application implements a **two-level caching strategy** based on `(pincode + date)`.
+To reduce repeated external API calls, responses are cached using a **(pincode + date)** combination.

-The API is testable using Postman or Swagger and does not include any UI as per requirements.
+No UI is included.
+The API can be tested using Postman.

 ---

-## Key Objective

-Design a backend service that:

-* Retrieves weather data for a given pincode
-* Stores location and weather data in DB
-* Reuses stored data to optimize API calls
-* Minimizes external API usage

----

-## Functional Coverage
+## API Endpoint

-### 1. Single REST API

 **POST /api/weather**

-Request:
+### Request

 ```json
 {